Profit with Honor: MWDBE Good Faith Efforts

 Good faith reached another milestone in the 1980s with the enactment of early MWDBE laws.

-During three decades, it seems that good faith efforts in meeting diversity contracting goals have moved from high expectations with low numbers, to pragmatic expectations with modest numbers, to mixed expectations with uncertain numbers, to reinvigorated expectations with unmet numbers.
+During four decades, it seems that good faith efforts in meeting diversity contracting goals have moved from high expectations with low numbers, to pragmatic expectations with modest numbers, to mixed expectations with uncertain numbers, to reinvigorated expectations with unmet numbers.
 Not only must the light of the ideal be lifted up, but so also the means of practical access.

 Obstacles, failures, and disappointments along the way have not always been the fault of conventional culprits such as greed, corruption, prejudice, deceit, thuggery, or shoddiness.
 Quite often, opportunity meets availability but without the capacity to make it all work.
 One solution involves a paradigm change in standard business practices, such as the active embrace of stewardship ethics as discussed by Mr. Yankelovich—that is, the commitment to care for one’s institution and those it serves in a manner that responds to a higher level of expectations.